We are privately owned and not affiliated or endorsed by any government agency.

 Who performs the consultative exam?

 The consulting doctor for your consultative exam can be your regular physician if they’re certified to perform the exam and willing to do so.
 If not, the SSA will order a consultative exam from an independent medical provider.
-This provider is one that you, the applicant, probably has not already visited, so you must come prepared with information about your condition and medical history.
+This provider is one that you, the applicant, probably has not already visited, so you must come prepared with additional information about your condition and your complete medical record.

 Also, remember that the Social Security doctor the SSA orders for the exam is not connected to the SSA in any way.
 Instead, it’s an independent physician who contracts with the SSA to perform the exam and offer unbiased information about your condition and results.